chamroelis97738/chamroelis/README.md

-The 43rd Annual Grammy Awards took place in 2001, honoring artists like U2, Santana, and Eminem, who won Album of the Year for "The Marshall Mathers LP."
+"Beautiful Day" by U2 won Song of the Year and Record of the Year at the 43rd Grammy Awards, while Christina Aguilera won Best New Artist.